OpenBB-finance/OpenBB/CONTRIBUTING.md

     url = f"https://financialmodelingprep.com/api/v4/price-target?symbol={symbol}&apikey={current_user.credentials.API_KEY_FINANCIALMODELINGPREP}"
     response = request(url)

     # Check if response is valid
-    if response.status_code != 200:
+    if response.status_code != 200 or "Error Message" in response.json():
-        console.print(f"[red]Error, Status Code: {response.status_code}[/red]\n")
+        message = f"Error, Status Code: {response.status_code}."
-        return pd.DataFrame()
+        message = (
+            message
-    if "Error Message" in response.json():
+            if "Error Message" not in response.json()
-        console.print(
-            f"[red]Error, Message: {response.json()['Error Message']}[/red]\n"
+            else message + "\n" + response.json()["Error Message"] + ".\n"
         )
+        console.print(message)
         return pd.DataFrame()

     return pd.DataFrame(response.json())
 ```

 In this function:

-- We import the current user object and preferences using the `get_current_user` function.
+- We import the current user object and, consequently, preferences using the `get_current_user` function.
 API keys are stored in `current_user.credentials`
 - We use the `@log_start_end` decorator to add the function to our logs for debugging purposes.
-- We add the `check_api_key` decorator to confirm the api key is valid.
+- We add the `check_api_key` decorator to confirm the API key is valid.
 - We have type hinting and a docstring describing the function.
-- We use the openbb_terminal helper function `request`, which is an abstracted version of the requests library, which allows us to add user agents, timeouts, caches, etc to any request in the terminal.
+- We use the openbb_terminal helper function `request`, which is an abstracted version of the requests library, which allows us to add user agents, timeouts, caches, etc. to any HTTP request in the terminal.
 - We check for different error messages.
 This will depend on the API provider and usually requires some trial and error.
-With the FMP api, if there is an invalid symbol, we get a response code of 200, but the json response has an error message field.
-Same with an invalid api key.
+With the FMP API, if there is an invalid symbol, we get a response code of 200, but the json response has an error message field.
+Same with an invalid API key.
 - When an error is caught, we still return an empty dataframe.
 - We return the json response as a pandas dataframe.
 Most functions in the terminal should return a datatframe, but if not, make sure that the return type is specified.